Cyber Security & Digital Forensics BSc (Hons)

 60 credits

 This module is an essential course programme component for students on the sandwich route of an honours degree "with professional placement".
 It is a key element in providing an extended period in industry gaining real world employability skills.
-Students are supported both before and through their placement by the SEC Placement team.
-Students that successfully complete their placement year will graduate with a 4-year sandwich degree.
+Students are supported both before and through their placement by the Placement Team.
+Students that successfully complete their placement year will graduate with a four-year sandwich degree.

 In the final year, students will study encryption algorithms, public-key cryptography systems, network security techniques, security policies as well as live, network and mobile forensics in the context of a security operations centre.
 They will also complete an individual 'capstone' project.
 This project is a showcase opportunity in which students undertake a research and development project of their choice.
 They will develop a tangible and noteworthy artefact, that can be showcased during interviews for placements, internships or full-time roles.
 Examples topic themes include crypto currencies, mobile privacy, blockchain technologies, malware etc.